Karribalu/PlanMyWeek/frontend/APOLLO_MIGRATION.md

 ## Overview

 Successfully migrated the PlanMyWeek frontend from manual fetch-based GraphQL calls to Apollo Client with dynamic environment-based URLs.
+All legacy `fetch` utilities have been removed; data access is now standardized through Apollo React hooks (`useQuery`, `useLazyQuery`).

 ## Changes Made